Audio

 For one, it’s a huge PITA to deal with these headphones’ Bluetooth connectivity.
 Also, the headphones begin beeping roughly every 30 seconds, as soon as they only have around 35% battery left.
 Approximately 2 hours of leftover runtime is basically useless due to that “feature”.
 The beeping is disturbingly loud and makes listening impossible.
 I contacted the BO support and according to them, the beeping can not be turned off.

-After researching the market a little bit, I decided to get the Anker Soundcore Space Q45 as bluetooth headphones with ANC.
-I didn’t feel like spending $300 for Sony headphones and the Anker appeared to be a fairly good bang for the buck, given that I got them for $120 – a third the price I paid for the Bang & Olufsen H9i.
+After researching the market a little bit, I decided to get the Anker Soundcore Space Q45 as Bluetooth headphones with ANC.
+I didn’t feel like spending $300 for Sony headphones and the Anker appeared to be a fairly good bang for the buck, given that I got them for $120 – a third of the price I paid for the Bang & Olufsen H9i.
 Considering that the Q45 beat the H9i in almost every category buying them was a no-brainer.
-And indeed, they are better in every way: The Soundcore are more comfortable, have better sound quality, have significantly better ANC, better battery life and Bluetooth connectivity is a breeze.
+Indeed, they are better in every way: The Soundcore headphones are more comfortable, have better sound quality, have significantly better ANC, have better battery life and Bluetooth connectivity is a breeze.

 Note: The Soundcore headphones will sound terribly disappointing right out of the box.
 It is required to install the Soundcore phone app, in order to upgrade the firmware of the headphones and tune the sound to one’s hearing (“HearID”).
 Optionally, the LDAC firmware can be installed and enabled, however, connection stability with LDAC turned on is spotty at times.
 I’m not sure whether that’s an Android issue or a headphones issue, though.